Frequently Asked Questions

 The other plan is an All Declining Balance Plan which is only available to juniors and seniors.
-Juniors and Seniors also have access to a new 50 block plan ($1225 points) geared toward a more flexible work schedule many upperclass students have (internships, etc.).
+Juniors and Seniors also have access to a 50 block plan ($1225 points) geared toward a more flexible work schedule many upperclass students have (internships, etc.).
 Meal plan costs are included in the Residential Comprehensive Fee except for the additional cost of the Block 285 meal plan.

 As part of the block plan, each student has seven guest meals built into their plan.
 This allows students to have multiple meal swipes in a given meal period, up to seven times, in the event they have guests.
 This is automatically built into each block plan but if you choose not to use them as guest meals you may use them as a regular meals over the course of the semester.
-When not using guest meals students may only swipe thier card once within a given meal period.
+When not using guest meals students may only swipe their card once within a given meal period.